 (c) use the Software in a way that could damage, disable, overburden, impair or compromise our systems or security or interfere with other users; and

 (d) collect or harvest any information or data from the Software or attempt to decipher any transmissions to or from the servers running the Software. (collectively referred to as “Acceptable Use Restrictions”)

 5. DATA PROTECTION

-(a) process the personal data only in accordance with the data controller’s instructions and these terms;
+(a) process such data only in accordance with the data controller’s instructions and these terms;

-(b) implement appropriate technical and organisational measures to protect the personal data against unauthorised or unlawful processing and against accidental loss, destruction, damage, alteration or disclosure.
-We are accredited to ISO27001 Information Security Management System; and
+(b) implement appropriate technical and organisational measures to protect the personal data against unauthorised or unlawful processing and against accidental loss, destruction, damage, alteration or disclosure; and

 (c) not process or transfer any personal data outside the European Economic Area.